<< <%SKIN-STRTRANS-SYNTOC%> >>

 The other time you might want to restore backups is if you have DONATION on multiple computers, with copies of the same database, and you are transferring that database between those computers.

 If you are viewing the backup file in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Restore to DONATION" from the popup menu).
 Such files will usually be named DONATION4.DB.GBK, DONATION-YYYY-MM-DD.DB.GBK, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK, where YYYY-MM-DD is replaced by the date the backup was made, in that format, and HH.MM.SS by the time the backup was made.
-Double-clicking on them will then start DONATION, and prompt you to confirm that you want to restore the backup file.
+Double-clicking on them will then start or activate DONATION, and prompt you to confirm that you want to restore the backup file.

 Note: If you are restoring from an attachment in an email program such as Outlook, when DONATION prompts for whether to restore the file, the filename may have been modified somewhat.
 That is normally not a problem - you can restore it anyways.